|

 - Loop

 - A side track used to accommodate a slow freight train so that a faster train can overtake it.
-Passenger trains are not normally
+A platform loop

 - LOROL